Darkzos/Darkzos/README.md

-- 👋 Hi, I’m Hebert Aranda Gutierrez AKA(@Darkzos), I'm an Industrial and Logistic Engineer from Mexico and self taught programmer.
+- 👋 Hi, I’m Hebert Aranda Gutierrez AKA(@Darkzos), I'm an Industrial and Logistic Engineer from Mexico and self-taught programmer.
 - 👀 I’m interested in Data Science, I'm still learning, I started in September of 2022, I want to change of carreer and focus on coding, I would really like to work in projects related to my field of study but I'm open to any project that i can work.
 - 🌱 I’m currently learning Python as a beginner and want to focus on Data Science